altermo/ultimate-autopair.nvim/CONTRIBUTING.md

 ## Test
 To test the repository run `:checkhealth ultimate-autopair`.
 Note that this DOES NOT test all the features of the plugin.
+It only tests the testing system and default profile.
-If you wan't to run development checks and tests, set `_G.UA_DEV` to true.
+If you want to run development checks and tests, set `_G.UA_DEV` to `true`.

 ## Branch
-It is recommended to use the `development` branch when creating a pull request and not the `main` branch, as the `development` branch is where nightly updates can be found.
+It is recommended to use the `development` branch when creating a pull request and not the main branch, as the `development` branch is where nightly updates can be found.

+## Commit messages
+Commit messages should follow the [Conventional Commits](https://conventionalcommits.org/) format.